iotaledger/documentation/channels/0.1/introduction/core-concepts.md

 ![API application example](../images/api-app-example.png)

-To control access to private payloads on a channel, authors use either a pre-shared key or the subscribers' [NTRU](https://en.wikipedia.org/wiki/NTRU) public keys to generate a session key that subscribers can use to decrypt the private messages.
+To control read access to private payloads on a channel, authors generate an encrypted session key that only authorized subscribers can use to decrypt the private messages.
 Then, authors publish the session key to the channel in a [`Keyload`](../introduction/core-concepts.md#message-types#keyload) message.

-Authors have two choices for communicating with subscribers before generating the session key:
+Authors have two choices for choosing authorizing subscribers before generating the session key:

 - Allow subscribers to send `Subscribe` messages
 - Set up subscribers outside of the channel

 #### Allowing subscribers to send `Subscribe` messages

-Authors can allow new subscribers to publish their NTRU keys in [`Subscribe`](../introduction/core-concepts.md#message-types#subscribe) messages.
+Authors can allow new subscribers to publish [`Subscribe`](../introduction/core-concepts.md#message-types#subscribe) messages to request read access to private messages.
+These messages contain the subscribers' NTRU public keys that are encrypted with the author's NTRU public key to mask the subscribers' identities.
+Authors can then decrypt the public keys and use them to encrypt the session key.

 Authors may choose this option in cases where all subscribers are not known before the start of the channel.

-To allow subscribers to send these message, the author must be generated with an NTRU key pair.
-Subscribers can then use to the author's NTRU public key to encrypt their own NTRU public keys and mask their identities.
+To allow subscribers to publish these message, the author must be generated with an NTRU key pair.

 #### Setting up subscribers before announcing the channel